 Apart from regular sauces and ingredients that go in the wok for stir fry, you need two little unusual ingredients that you might not have in your kitchen on any regular day.
 Thai basil and Thai bird eye chilis.
 Make a quick call to your nearest Asian store to see if they carry them so you can make this Thai specialty.

-We decided to create a fried rice with the same basic flavor profile, from plenty of Thai basil and red chilis.
+I decided to create a fried rice with the same basic flavor profile, from plenty of Thai basil and red chilis.

-We like spicy stuff, but you can add as much Thai chilis as you can handle.
+I like spicy stuff, but you can add as much Thai chilis as you can handle.
 Just make sure to use plenty of Thai basil for that beautiful combination of the sweet and earthy basil along with the heat.
 Yumm…

 What is Thai Basil?